Interstate 10 from Surprise to the Phoenix airport is slowed to six miles per hour at seven in the morning.

 This is a price you pay for being warm when back home people are wearing heavy jackets and shoveling snow.

 Up to now we have just been talking Mexico.
-Now, we are doing Mexico, or Mexico is going to do us.
+Now, we are doing Mexico.

 Another foreign country is getting into Scotttreks, this time with company.